iagolemos1/thresholdmodeling/paper.md

 * **Fit the GPD Model** : Fitting a given dataset to a GPD model using some methods (see [**Model Fit**](https://github.com/iagolemos1/thresholdmodeling/blob/master/Functions%20Documentation.md#model-fit)).

 ## Model Checking
-* **Probability Density Function, Comulative Distribution Function, Quantile-Quantile and Probability-Probability Plots** : Plots the theoretical probability density function with the normalized empirical histograms for a given dataset, using some bin methods (see [``gpdpdf``](https://github.com/iagolemos1/thresholdmodeling/blob/master/Functions%20Documentation.md#model-fit)), the heoretical and empirical CDF with the Dvoretzky–Kiefer–Wolfowitz confidence bands and the QQ and PP plots, comparing the sample and the theoretical values.
+* **Probability Density Function, Comulative Distribution Function, Quantile-Quantile and Probability-Probability Plots** : Plots the theoretical probability density function with the normalized empirical histograms for a given dataset, using some bin methods (see [``gpdpdf``](https://github.com/iagolemos1/thresholdmodeling/blob/master/Functions%20Documentation.md#model-fit)), the theoretical and empirical CDF with the Dvoretzky–Kiefer–Wolfowitz confidence bands and the QQ and PP plots, comparing the sample and the theoretical values.
 The first one uses the Kolmogorov-Smirnov Two Sample test for getting the confidence bands while the second one uses the Dvoretzky–Kiefer–Wolfowitz method.
 * **L-Moments Plots** : L-Skewness against L-Kurtosis plot for a given threshold values using the Generalized Pareto parametrization.
 As warning, L-Moments plots are really difficult to interpret.
 See @POT and @hosking for more details.

 ## Model Diagnostics and Return Level Analysis
 * **Return Level Computation and Plot** : Computing a return value for a given return period is also possible, with a confidence interval obtained by the Delta Method [@coles].
-Furthermore, a return level plot is provided,using the Delta Method in order to obtain the confidence bands.
+Furthermore, a return level plot is provided, using the Delta Method in order to obtain the confidence bands.
 In order to compare, the empirical return level plot is provided.

 ## Declustering and Data Visualization
 It is possible to visualize the data during the unit of a return period.
-Also, for a giving empirical rule (number of days, for example), it is possible to cluster the dataset and, taking the maximum observation of each cluster, a declustering of maximuns is done.
+Also, for a given empirical rule (number of days, for example), it is possible to cluster the dataset and, taking the maximum observation of each cluster, a declustering of maximums is done.

 ## Further Functions
 It is also possible to compute sample L-Moments, model L-Moments, non-central moments, differential entropy and the survival function plot.